My wedding attire

 and served as its president in 2005-2006.
 In 2006, I was honored

-to be chosen as Bolingbrook's Female Citizen of the Year.
+to be chosen as Bolingbrook's Female Citizen of the Year, and in 2014 was awarded the Chamber's Women in Business Community Leadership award.

 I believe my education, training, and experience makes me uniquely